FAIR-INNOVATION/FAIR-documentation/source/SDKManual/PythonRobotWebAPPProgramUse.rst

     "Prototype", "``ProgramLoad(program_name)``"
     "Description", "Load the specified job program."
-    "Mandatory parameters", "- ``program_name``: name of the job program and path, e.g. “/fruser/movej.lua”, where “/fruser/” is a fixed path"
+    "Mandatory parameters", "- ``program_name``: name of the job program and path, e.g. “/fruser/movej.lua”, where /fruser/ is the fixed path for QX, and /usr/local/etc/controller/lua/ is the fixed path for LA"
     "Default parameters", "NULL"
     "Return Value", "Error Code Success-0 Failure- errcode"